MaxBenChrist/MaxBenChrist.github.io/_posts/2017-05-25-five-aspects-ml-business-processes.markdown

 ---
 layout: post
-title:  "Five Conditions to Identify Business Processes that are ready for Machine Learning"
+title:  "Five Conditions to Identify Business Processes That Are Ready for Machine Learning"
 date:   2017-05-25 07:00:00 +0100
 categories: Consulting, Business Processes, Machine Learning
 comments: True
 tldr: Judging if Machine Learning techniques can enhance your business is hard.
 I will show five key aspects of Machine Learning-worthy business processes.
 ---

 __TLDR: Judging if Machine Learning techniques can enhance your business is hard.
-I will show five key aspects of Machine Learning-worthy business. processes__
+I will show five key aspects of Machine Learning-worthy business processes__

 ---
 <br>